Mendeo/web-shared-folder/README.md

 By default, the server returns the contents of the web page in a compressed form.
 If you want to disable this behavior, you can set **SERVER_DISABLE_COMPRESSION=1**

+The server uses the [file-icon-vectors](https://www.npmjs.com/package/file-icon-vectors) npm package to display file icons.
+Three types of icons are available: "classic", "square-o", "vivid" (see the [package page](https://www.npmjs.com/package/file-icon-vectors) for more details).
+You can set the SERVER_ICONS_TYPE environment variable to one of these values.
+The default is "square-o".

 ### Simple example
 Suppose the ip address of the computer is 192.168.1.2.
 It is required to share the folder "/home/user/shared" on the local network from this computer.
 Execute: